leontan29/cse135hw2/README.md

       3. User Agents: This pie-chart indicates which browser your customers are using.
-You may want to tune your javascript to work nicely with the popular browsers.
+You may want to tune your javascript to work nicely with the popular browsers. <ins>This could easily be a grid, but I think a pie-chart is better</ins>.

   - For the report, I used the Hourly Users Chart to determine when is the best time in the day to shutdown the machines for maintenance.